Peterlar/animal-game/README.md

 One parcing error was found through the official (Jigsaw) validator.
 I removed the shadow function as it was not needed wich solved the error.

+- Javascript

+A couple of warnings was found passing through the official Jshint validator.
+It was solved by adding semicolons.

+- There are 9 functions in this file.

+- Function with the largest signature take 2 arguments, while the median is 1.

+- Largest function has 7 statements in it, while the median is 2.

+- The most complex function has a cyclomatic complexity value of 3 while the median is 1.

 ## Deployment